rolfxli/Wathub-Selected-Contributions/README.md

 and major updates.

 This repo contains a number of my selected contributions that I feel are featurable and important.
-A possible repo containing all contributions may be created if requested.
+A possible repo containing all my contributions may be created if requested.

 The master repo: https://github.com/wztlei/wathub